(Pocket-lint) - The BBC is celebrating the fact that two million micro:bit computers are now in the hands of school kids around the world.

-The new computer, which many will see as an alternative to the Raspberry Pi, offers kids the chance to play with dedicated hardware and learn coding at home and in the classroom.
+The computer offers kids the chance to play with dedicated hardware and learn coding at home and in the classroom.

 But where should they start?
 What resources are available?
 And, as a parent whose child could be about to bring one home, what can you do to get involved?

-A number of teachers who have been exploring the BBC micro:bit over the last few months have put together the following top tips to help others get the most out of the device:
+A number of teachers who have been exploring the BBC micro:bit and have put together the following top tips to help others get the most out of the device:

 The computer board, which enables you to see all the elements exposed, features a processor, compass, accelerometer, USB power port, a Bluetooth antenna and battery port to connect two AAA batteries.